SamGrah/DevOps-with-Docker-Course/ReadMe.md

 		logvolume01: {}
 ```

 The YAML file is stored in the project root in the same directory as the Dockerfile.
-The compose YAML file is composed of the commands and option flags that the docker command line utiliy uses to manipulate images, containers, volumens, repositories, etc. In effect, the docker compose YAML file allows for "automation" of container creation and/or orchestration between containers.
+The compose YAML file is composed of the commands and option flags that the docker command line utiliy uses to manipulate images, containers, volumes, repositories, etc. In effect, the docker compose YAML file allows for "automation" of container creation and/or orchestration between containers.